Our Research

 If you’re still in the process of assessing your college options, you may also be undecided on your major.
 When selecting a major, one of the most important factors to consider is your future employability.
 Thinking about which industries and careers are growing the fastest in Arkansas can make it easier to find a job, and being in demand should also help you earn a higher salary.

-By consulting the Arkansas Division of Workforce Services’s Occupational Employment Projections 2018–2028, we’ve determined that the following five careers have the highest growth rates in Arkansas:
+By consulting the Arkansas Long-Term Occupational Projections (2020-2030), we’ve determined that the following five careers have some of the highest growth rates in Arkansas:

 Speech-Language Pathologists